buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

         * workdir of the step, if defined

-        * workdir of the codebase, if defined
+        * workdir of the BuildFactory (itself defaults to 'build').

-        * workdir of the builder (itself defaults to 'build')
+            BuildFactory workdir can be a function of sourcestamp.
+See :ref:`Factory-Workdir-Functions`

     .. py:method:: setDefaultWorkdir(workdir)